AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-05-15-atomic-git-commits/index.md

 ---
 title: Make Atomic Git Commits
-description: It can be tempting to lump unrelated code changes into a single commit, but this makes it difficult to debug and time travel in Git.
-Prefer to write atomic commits that have a single responsibility.
+description: Commits that have a single responsibility make it easier to troubleshoot code regressions and time travel in Git.
 keywords: [atomic commits, atomic git commits, git]
 categories: [git, practices]
 lastUpdated: 2022-06-08